peteroupc/html3dutil/doc/tutorial-camera.md

 ## Projection Transform <a id=Projection_Transform></a>

-A _projection matrix_ transforms coordinates in camera space to _clip space_.
+A _projection matrix_ transforms coordinates in eye space to _clip space_.

 Two commonly used projections in 3D graphics are the perspective projection and orthographic projection, described below.